lennartj/nazgul_tools/src/site/markdown/quickstart/step1_initial_setup.md

     Wrote /tmp/foobar/poms/foobar-model-parent/pom.xml
     [foobar-reactor] foobar $

+Just type `ls -l` to see what was created for you:

+    [foobar-reactor] foobar $ ls -l
+    total 1
+    -rw------- owner  users  1830 jul 31 21:26 pom.xml
+    drwx------ owner  users   204 jul 31 21:26 poms/

 As indicated above, the new-nazgul-project command might ask which version of various Nazgul parent poms you would like to use.
 When asked, it is recommended to choose the lastest stable release possible.
+You can now open the root pom.xml in your favourite IDE.

-### 4. Create a new Nazgul Software Component (NSC)
+### 4. Add a new Nazgul Software Component (NSC)

 This section assumes that your current working directory is inside a Nazgul Framework-style project, as described in step 3 above.
 The nazgul plugin you installed can be used to create a NSC.
-Launch the internal help in Forge to see its available options and arguments.
+For assistance, simply type `help add-nazgul-software-component` to receive the online help describing all available properties.

+To create a "messaging" NSC with a model project and a "jms" implementation, fire the command:

+    [foobar-reactor] foobar $ add-nazgul-software-component --named messaging --hasModelProject true --implType jms
+    ***SUCCESS*** Created project [foobar] structure in new working directory [/tmp/foobar/messaging] Wrote /tmp/foobar/pom.xml
+    Wrote /tmp/foobar/messaging
+    Wrote /tmp/foobar/messaging/pom.xml
+    Wrote /tmp/foobar/messaging/messaging-model
+    Wrote /tmp/foobar/messaging/messaging-model/pom.xml
+    Wrote /tmp/foobar/messaging/messaging-api
+    Wrote /tmp/foobar/messaging/messaging-api/pom.xml
+    Wrote /tmp/foobar/messaging/messaging-impl-jms
+    Wrote /tmp/foobar/messaging/messaging-impl-jms/pom.xml
+    [foobar-messaging-reactor] messaging $

+Note that Forge changed its current directory to the reactor directory of the newly created messaging NSC.
+While the listing emits some files and directory names, quite a few others (including skeleton package directories and some test-scope logging definitions) are created as well.
+Feel free to take a look in your favourite IDE.